KhagendraN/Malicious-url-detection-system/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 👾 Models
+Find trained models at [hugging face](https://huggingface.co/khagu/malicious-url-detection-models)

 ## ⚖️ License

-This project is licensed under the MIT License — see the `LICENSE` file for details.
+This project is licensed under the MIT License — see the [LICENSE](https://github.com/KhagendraN/Malicious-url-detection-system/blob/main/LICENSE) file for details.